 - Project length can be no longer than twelve (12) months;

-- Projects must begin by the end of March, 2021.
+- Projects must begin between March1-31, 2022.
 Preparations for the events (e.g. staff recruitment) may be included in the grant period;

-- Demonstration of regional tangible outcomes and impact;
+- Demonstration of regional impact and tangible outcomes;

-- Innovative, creative, and new approaches that ensures secured and high-quality contents;
+- Innovative, creative, and new approaches that ensure high-quality contents;

 - Attention towards underserved areas of the Midwest, South, and Mountain states as well as non-traditional audiences that have not been previously exposed to Japanese culture and topics;

 - Projects proposed by or involving collaboration with a Historically Black College or University (HBCU) and/or Community College;

 - Projects that support salary of current staff will be given lower priority.